fakedrtom/SVAFotate/README.md

 zcat gnomad_v2_sv.sites.bed.gz | awk '$7=="PASS"' | cut -f 1-3,5,31,39 | bgzip -c > gnomad_sv_afs.bed.gz
 ```

-The resulting BED contains CHROM, START, END, SVTYPE, AF, and PopMaxAF and is
+The resulting BED contains CHROM, START, END, SVTYPE, AF, and POPMAX_AF and is
 included in this repo.
 Please note that only SVs with a "PASS" FILTER were
 included here.